arms-mbon/darwin-core-generator/arms_toolbox/README.md

 ### `graphoid.py`

 `Graphoid` is the internal schema-backed table abstraction used by the output classes.
 Despite its graph-oriented interface, its current backing implementation is a Pandas `DataFrame`.
 A JSON schema determines the available columns and their default values. `add_node()` appends a row and `serialize()` creates the destination directory before writing the DataFrame as CSV.
-The code describes this abstraction as an intermediate step toward a possible object-graph mapper (cf. [Darwin Core RDF Guide](https://dwc.tdwg.org/rdf/)).
+The code describes this abstraction as an intermediate step toward a possible object-graph mapper (cf. [py-sema's OGM](https://github.com/vliz-be-opsci/py-sema/tree/main/sema/commons/ogm) & [Darwin Core RDF Guide](https://dwc.tdwg.org/rdf/)).

 ```python
 graph = Graphoid("output.csv", "schema.json")